 • HOME Recipients must require adequate insurance from contractors (hazard/liability, automobile, workers' compensation).
+Builder's Risk insurance coverage amounts, at a minimum, must be equal to the entire contract amount.

 Change Orders

 Change order requests only need to be submitted for review and approval to HOME Staff if the change order will result in a change in cost or scope of work that will affect the approved HOME budget and/or any lead-based paint exemption status or calculated level of assistance.